The promotion process from Assistant Professor to Associate Professor or full Professor is an internal and external process.

 Senior Promotion Workshop Series Dates

-Please register for the senior promotion sessions below on our Information Sessions & Workshops page.
+Please register for the senior promotion workshops on our Information Sessions & Workshops page.

 Steps in the Senior Promotion Process